 Luca Maestri, Chief Financial Officer of Apple, famously said that people tend to attribute the success of huge companies, the likes of Apple, Amazon, Google, or Facebook, to their being creative laboratories, where a great number of innovative ideas can emerge, but his experience taught him that this is not the case.
 These companies succeed because they are "execution machines”.
 In other words, a great idea has no value if you can not execute upon it effectively and quickly: on time and on budget.
 But, first, you need the right tools to be able to determine time and budget constraints.
 Creating a Data Mesh is a huge undertaking, but it means building the solid foundations that will support the evolution of your data-driven business.
 You can have all the data in the world into your Data Lake, but if you can’t leverage it, effectively and sustainably, you won’t move forward.
 Because in today’s world standing still means going backwards, the only way to stay competitive is to create new products, services, and solutions for your customers.
 In order to be an “execution machine”, you need to be able to spend your time looking for opportunities, instead of, searching for your data, analyzing the marketplace and chasing new clients and upset propositions, instead of rummaging through your Data Lake.

 If you can do all of that, you definitely deserve a relaxing, rewarding week-end, to look at the placid lake from your house and remember the time when your Data Lake was equally still, unmoving and hard to see under the surface.
 Come Monday, it will be time for a new week of effective, efficient, data-driven new business.

-On this topic, you might be interested in the How and why Data Mesh is shaping the data management’s evolution, or you can learn more about how Data Mesh boost can get your Data Mesh implementation started quickly.
+On this topic, you might be interested in the How and why Data Mesh is shaping the data management’s evolution, or you can learn more about how Witboost can get your Data Mesh implementation started quickly can get your Data Mesh implementation started quickly.